Lauren Davis

 Lauren Davis (born October 9, 1993) is an American former professional tennis player.
-Known for her aggressive backhand, speed, and clay-court strength, she has won two singles titles on the WTA Tour and reached a career-high singles ranking of world No. 26, in May 2017.
-She has also won eight singles titles on the ITF Women's Circuit.
+Known for her aggressive backhand, speed, and clay-court strength, she won two singles titles on the WTA Tour and reached a career-high singles ranking of world No. 26, in May 2017.
+She also won eight singles titles on the ITF Women's Circuit.

 Early life

 Davis was born on 9 October 1993 in Gates Mills, Ohio.
 She began playing tennis at age nine.
 Upon turning 16, she left her hometown for training at the Evert Tennis Academy.
 Davis' parents both work in the medical profession.
 Her mother is a nurse and still resides in Gates Mills, and her father, William Davis, a well known author of "Wheat Belly", is a cardiologist working in Wisconsin.